-The Safe and Inclusive Schools team focuses student support and staff learning on four areas which are interconnected and promote a safe, healthy and inclusive classroom for all students.
+The Safe and Accepting Schools team focuses student support and staff learning on four areas which are interconnected and promote a safe, healthy and inclusive classroom for all students.

 Think Kids: Collaborative Problem Solving (CPS)